MykalMachon/Deadsimple-Shopify-Starter/README.md

 *This project is a WIP, I wouldn't recommend using it yet*

 ## Features
-With Shopify's Slate now deprecated, The main value of this theme, is to modernize & streamline the development of Shopify themes.
+With Shopify's Slate now deprecated, The main value of this theme, is to modernize & streamline the development experience of Shopify themes.

-With that in mind, I've left the theme intentionally simple, you can leave it how it is, or swap the template files out & just keep the DX features.
+With that in mind, I've left the theme intentionally simple, and is meant to act as a "starter" (similar to the underscores theme in wordpressland) with some killer DX stuff builtin from the start.

 Here's a list of the key features today:
 - **🏪 Multiple Themes & Store Configs:** Configurable with different shopify themes & storefronts, comes out of the box with infra for dev, staging, and production stores.